 My three outer fingers immediately recoiled from the hold I had on top of the bag, leaving my thumb and forefinger lightly pinching as small a portion of paper as I could without dropping it.
 Extending the package as far from me as I could I said through curled lips "You mean that there's cat poop in here!?"

 "No, no," said Lucy in a singsong voice.
 "The soiled sample just contains a little peepee litter, and it's in a ziplock baggie.
 Go ahead, smell it.
-You will not smell any cat odor whatsoever." (
+You will not smell any cat odor whatsoever."
+(Of course what she was really saying was "David, you silly man, here's what I think of your opinions on cats and cat litter.")

 "Uh...no thank you," I replied, which may have come out sounding something like "No way!
 You're out of your gourd!"